wtetsu/gaze/README.md

 As a result, you may find yourself constantly switching between the editor and terminal, typing the same command repeatedly.

-This can be frustrating and a waste of time and energy🙄
+This can be a frustrating and time-consuming process that drains your energy🙄

 ---